inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course explores the nature of globalization as both a historical phenomenon and contemporary reality.
-The course will address how increasingly rapid sociocultural change around the world has led to an array of movements that are dissatisfied with and opposed to globalization.
-The course will examine how resistance to globalization has led to ethnic, nationalist and class-based collective social, political and economic actions throughout the world.
+Explores the nature of globalization as both a historical phenomenon and contemporary reality.
+Addresses how increasingly rapid sociocultural change around the world has led to an array of movements that are dissatisfied with and opposed to globalization.
+Examines how resistance to globalization has led to ethnic, nationalist, and class-based collective social, political, and economic actions throughout the world.

 ANTR 313.
 IMMIGRANT AMERICA.
 5 Credits.